dk/Net-Eboks/README.md

 Included a simple POP server for proxying e-boks for read-only mail access and a simple downloader.

+You shall need your CPR#, password and activation key.
+You can get the password and activation key from the e-Boks website.
+Here is a [video-guide](http://www.e-boks.dk/help.aspx?pageid=db5a89a1-8530-418a-90e9-ff7f0713784a) on how to get it (in Danish).

+For the POP3 login, the username is be your CPR code and your e-boks activation code, such as f.ex: 0123456-7890:kwdElkwjdc.
+The password is your mobile pincode.

 Try online
 ==========

 Direct your mail client to POP3 server eboks2pop.karasik.eu.org (port 8110).

-Username is your CPR code and your e-boks activation code, such as f.ex: 0123456-7890:kwdElkwjdc and password is your mobile pincode.

 WARNING!!!
 This is my own server, I do not log your data, and I guarantee my best efforts to keep the server from being compromised.
 Still, if you use your